osTicket/docs/OAuth2/Microsoft Authentication (SSO) Guide.rst

 Microsoft Authentication (SSO) Guide
 ====================================

 Microsoft OAuth allows Agents and Users to sign into the helpdesk with their Microsoft account.
+Please note, you must have the OAuth2 Plugin `installed and enabled beforehand <../Guides/OAuth2%20Guide.html#setting-up-the-plugin>`_.

 Configuration
 -------------